Lewis-Allen/VoSTracker/README.md

 # Image Copyright

-Images taken from runescape.com, and copyright held by Jagex Ltd. Used under fair use.
+Images taken from runescape.com, and copyright held by Jagex Ltd.